MAGICS-LAB/Chain-of-Actions/readme.md

 ### Instructions
-You can run any baseline with our code provided, such as
+You can run any baseline with the code we provide.

+An example on Dataset in the setting with **React**:

 `python react.py`